 The Condominium Management Regulatory Authority of Ontario (CMRAO) is a self-funded non-profit corporation that is accountable to the Ontario Ministry of Government and Consumer Services (MGCS).
-As a newly appointed regulatory body providing oversight of condominium managers and management firms, the CMRAO will help protect consumers in Ontario’s rapidly growing condo industry.
+As a regulatory body providing oversight of condo managers and management companies, the CMRAO helps to protect consumers in Ontario’s rapidly growing condo industry.

-Regulation by the CMRAO means condominium managers and management firms will be licensed, meet minimum education requirements and comply with a code of ethics.
-Meeting these standards will enhance the integrity of the sector, elevating the profession and providing condo owners with confidence in those who manage their important investment.
+Regulation by the CMRAO means condo managers and management companies will be licensed, meet minimum education requirements and comply with a code of ethics.
+Meeting these standards will enhance the integrity of the sector, elevate the profession and provide condo owners with confidence in those who manage their important investment.

-A Board of Directors governs the CMRAO, providing direction and oversight.
-A staff team manages and delivers regulatory services, within the parameters established in the Condominium Management Services Act, 2015.
+A staff team manages and delivers regulatory services within the parameters established in the Condominium Management Services Act, 2015.

 The CMRAO Advisory Committee exists pursuant to Section 7.2 (4) of the CMRAO’s administrative agreement that requires the Board of Directors to establish an advisory process for direct input to the Board on issues of importance to consumers and licensees.

 The CMRAO has formed the Discipline Committee and Appeals Committee to handle complaints about licensed condo managers and licensed condo management companies, as set out in the Condominium Management Services Act, 2015.

 In the interest of transparency and accountability, the CMRAO makes a variety of governance and reporting documents available to the public.

 The CMRAO was created in the public interest to license and regulate condo management professionals through provincial legislation, the Condominium Management Services Act, 2018 (CMSA).